ddeutils/ddedocs/docs/tools/index.md

 - Composable Data Stack
 - Flexible Pricing

-The **MDS** allows you to build on top of the software of giants instead of adopting the "^^**not invented here syndrome**^^".
+:material-page-last: The **MDS** allows you to build on top of the software of giants instead of adopting the "^^**not invented here syndrome**^^".
 Consider whether the business value from your analytics solution is coming from how well you manage your data pipelines and data infrastructure, versus how well you build analytics and AI products on